smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 - XX papers with decent journal including Science, and corresponding author
 - XX oral presentation in NAM29

+- Initiating a new SPP with UOP and BASF, declined
+- Hiring for postdoc

 ## Q4 what could be amazing in upcoming FY26

 # FY24